Topological insulators and K-theory: KQ-theory

 \begin{examp} The torus $\mathbb{T}^d$ has $2^d$ fixed points under the time reversal transformation, $(\mathbb{T}^d)^\tau = \{ (\pm1, \pm1, \cdots, \pm1) \}$ when $\theta_i = 0, \pi$. \end{examp}

-The involutive space $(X, \tau)$ has the structure of a $\mathbb{Z}_2$-CW complex, that is, there exists a $\mathbb{Z}_2$-equivariant cellular decomposition of $X$, which will be discussed in detail later on.
+The involutive space $(X, \tau)$ has the structure of a $\mathbb{Z}_2$-CW complex, that is, there exists a $\mathbb{Z}_2$-equivariant cellular decomposition of $X$, see below.
 In the other way around, starting with the fixed points $X^\tau$, $X$ can be built up by gluing cells that carry a free $\mathbb{Z}_2$ action, i.e., $\mathbb{Z}_2$-cells.
 Such equivariant cellular decomposition is very useful in the computation of K-theory.
-This construction is closely related to the stable splitting of $X$ into spheres respecting the time reversal symmetry \cite{FM13}.
+This construction is closely related to the stable homotopy splitting of $X$ into spheres respecting the time reversal symmetry \cite{FM13}.

+We will now decompose the underlying space $X$ according to the action by the time reversal transformation $\tau$.
+In the general setting, this decomposition can be quite wild, but in concrete situations it is usually well behaved.
+For instance, as we explain in \S\ref{seqsec}, in case this decomposition is suitably ``nice'' we can apply different long exact sequences to compute the invariants.